 Focus On Recovery – A Lifestyle Transformation

 Struggling with addiction is an extremely difficult time for any person to go through.
-A hectic lifestyle, often plagued by legal troubles, wreaks havoc on the emotional health of individual, as well as their friends and family.
-Many times, there are countless lies and dishonesty, theft, isolation, broken promises, mistrust – countless ways that relationships can be damaged and families torn apart.
+A hectic lifestyle, often plagued by legal troubles, wreaks havoc on the emotional health of an individual, as well as their friends and family.
+Many times, there are countless lies and dishonesty, theft, isolation, broken promises, mistrust – countless ways that relationships can be damaged and families end up torn apart.
 The heartache becomes too much to bear, and the individual or their loved ones finally seek out professional help.

-One of the biggest problems that people have when they are fighting against their addictive behaviors, and one of the biggest causes of relapse, is the idea that rehabilitation is a “quick fix” for someone struggling with drug and alcohol abuse.
+One of the biggest problems that people have when they are fighting against their addictive behaviors, and one of the biggest causes of relapse, is the idea that rehabilitation is a “quick fix” for someone struggling with drug or alcohol abuse.
 It is anything but.
-Overcoming addiction is a tough road to travel, and requires hard work and dedication.
-Without making a personal commitment to recovery, no program or facility is going to be able to help someone beat his or her addiction.
+Overcoming addiction is a tough road to travel and requires hard work and dedication.
+Without making a personal commitment to focus on recovery, no program or facility is going to be able to help someone beat his or her addiction.
 There is no such thing as a “quick fix”, and not all recovery programs and treatment facilities are the same.

-If the focus of a program is just to quit using drugs or alcohol, the chances of relapse are much, much higher.
+If the focus of a program is just to quit using drugs or alcohol, the chances of relapse are much higher.
 This was a lesson that Jenna, a recent graduate of the BDR program, learned the hard way.
 She had actually been clean for 14 months before a relapse hit her hard, devastating her family.
 Through her treatment at our rehabilitation center, Jenna made a startling discovery.
 “I didn’t have a whole lot of self-worth,” she admits.
-“I have a beautiful three year old boy at home.
+“I have a beautiful three-year-old boy at home.
 I was doing it all for him and for my husband.
 That doesn’t work.
 I thought ‘If everybody else approved of what Jenna was doing, I’d be okay’.
 That wasn’t what it was supposed to be.”

 Jenna realized that she had been going about it wrong.
-Her main focus was the happiness of her family, rather than focusing on her active recovery from addiction.
+Her main focus was the happiness of her family, rather than keeping her focus on recovery from addiction.
 Repairing the damaged relationships that have resulted from a person’s substance abuse is important, but the main focus in recovery must be on the individual.
 If they are healthy, happy, and have found inner peace, the rest will follow.
 Jenna discovered that she needed to work on herself first.
 “As hard as it is, I’m going to go straight from here and go to sober living,” she says.
 “It’s not easy, but whatever is easy in life doesn’t mean that’s the right choice.
 Sure, it’d be easy to pop back home.
 But it was easy to pop a pill.”

 Cerisse made a similar discovery when, after many years of being clean and sober, she got a little too comfortable.
 “I do have 12 years free from heroin right now,” she says.
 “I thought I was ok.
-I started drinking a glass of wine at night, which was ok at first, and then it turned into me hiding alcohol from my husband.”
+I started drinking a glass of wine at night, which was okay at first, and then it turned into me hiding alcohol from my husband.”
 Despite all of her efforts to hide her drinking, Cerisse’s husband knew what was going on.
 He approached her about it, and they both agreed that she needed to get help.

 Cerisse had stopped focusing on her sobriety and staying clean.
 She thought she had been “cured”.
 But, she discovered what so many others have before her – there is no “quick fix” for addiction.
 During her time at our treatment center, she realized that recovery is about learning how to live life and handle daily stress without using drugs or alcohol to cope.
 It is about handling issues and negative emotions in a positive way, and addressing the causes of her substance abuse rather than just the symptoms.
 “My advice to others is that there is hope,” she offers.
 “It can be done, it’s just something that you have to work at on a day-to-day basis.
 There is hope out there, you just have to be ready to make that change.”
 Cerisse now knows that she has to continually keep her focus on recovery.

-Many of the patients that we see in our recovery center are in a hopeless and despairing emotional state.
+Many of the clients that we see in our recovery center are in a hopeless and despairing emotional state.
 Kyle, who had been using drugs and alcohol since he was only 10 years old, was one of them.
 His drug use had progressed further and further over the years, and he had lost all hope.
 “Many times I would lie in bed after using and I just didn’t feel like living anymore,” he admits.
 His wife and daughter knew something was wrong, and they approached him about it.
 Kyle was flatly honest with them, and together they searched for help.

 When Kyle got to BDR, he was still struggling, and he was unsure of just how much help our program would be to him, a middle-aged man who had been using for much longer than he had not been.
-He noticed that he was older than some of the other patients, and this worried him at first.
+He noticed that he was older than some of the other clients, and this worried him at first.
 He soon realized that he had no reason to worry.
 “I think the greatest thing about this place is the peers,” he says.
 “Initially, I thought that I didn’t want to be around the kids here, but I’ve learned more from those kids.”
 Kyle now understands that, no matter how young or old a person may be, as long as we keep our focus on recovery, everyone has something to teach.